arishuynhvan/MITx6.00.2x/README.md

 ## Credit

-I do not own the theories and exercises presented here.
+I do not own any theories and exercises presented here.
 They were taken from the EdX course [Introduction to Computational Thinking and Data Science](https://www.edx.org/course/introduction-to-computational-thinking-and-data-4) and belong to the MIT and professors:
    * John Guttag - Dugald C. Jackson Professor of Computer Science and Electrical Engineering
    * Eric Grimson - Bernard Gordon Professor of Medical Engineering; Professor of Computer Science
    * Ana Bell - Lecturer, Computer Science and Electrical Engineering